ktorio/ktor-documentation/codeSnippets/snippets/embedded-server/README.md

 ## Running

-To run the basic sample,execute the following command from the `codeSnippets` directory:
+To run the basic sample, execute the following command from the `codeSnippets` directory:

 ```bash
 ./gradlew :embedded-server:run